Skip to main content?

 In its 25 years of operation, ACHR has expanded to include a variety of supportive activities on many scales.
 It supports small-scale upgrades and community improvements, as well as larger city-wide initiatives.
 The work of ACHR details the significant challenges faced as the human population becomes increasingly urban, and our cities transform overnight into megacities.

-Currently, the ACHR coalition’s work has come to a new stage of scale and action: the ACCA Program, which brings together many of the elements the ACCA groups have developed over the years.
+Currently, the ACHR coalition’s work has come to a new stage of scale and action: the Asian Coalition for Community Action (ACCA) Program, which brings together many of the elements the ACCA groups have developed over the years.
 The program allows people in a city to come together, think, look at their problems, and take action to fix them, using the simple tools the program offers.
 As this action by people grows in scale and strength around the Asia region, it becomes a new, proactive political process also, in which the poor are winning support for their initiatives from their local governments and other local stakeholders and becoming vital and accepted development actors in their cities.
 The ACCA Program is now supporting groups in 165 cities, in 19 Asian countries to take action in different ways to show visible change by people, to show that poor people themselves can make this change, and to show this change happening at scale.

 We had an opportunity to speak with The Asian Coalition for Housing Rights about their methods and strategies on Social Design Insights.
 Listen to the episode below.